antongorshkov/kafkasms/README.md

 ![Kafka Diagram](kafka-sms2.png)

-##Two parts here:
+##Few parts here:
 1. application.py - simple handler which puts the incoming request onto a Kafka topic
 2. redirect.py - listens to that topic, parses the message, creates a bunch of new Kafka messages onto another topic.
 Has threading.
+Also responds to user via sms_response topic.
+3. sms_sender.py - listens to sms_response topic and actually sends those SMSes out.

 ##Instructions: